Ten Must See Places in Canada to Put on Your Bucket List

 3. Whitehorse, Yukon

 Am I a bad Canadian if I haven’t seen the Northern Lights?
 Probably.
 I don’t know if Whitehorse is the best place in Canada to see the Aurora Borealis but judging by this photo it probably is.
 In summer you can explore numerous lakes and even take in the midnight sun.
-Aside from the Northern Lights the winters also offer up ice-fishing and dog-sledding.
+Aside from the Northern Lights the winters also offer up ice-fishing.
 One day I will get up there all bundled up and armed with hot cocoa, ready to hike all day and stargaze all night.

 4. Grasslands National Park, Saskatchewan